Soccer In Their Souls

 Brazilians play soccer everywhere: on the beach, on the street, on any patch of grass including those at the cloverleaf entrances and exits to highways.
 Rich or poor, male or female, player or spectator, they are out there.

 As I dithered by the roadside waiting for my ride, I studied the favela (shantytown) across the street from the company's parking lot.
-There were shacks built upon shacks all the way down the slope; one-room shelters of brick and block with corrugated tin roofs and an occasional front or side window.
+There were shacks built upon shacks all the way down the slope, one-room shelters of brick and block with corrugated tin roofs and an occasional front or side window.
 Colorful laundry was strung throughout, adding a bit of life to the slum and detracting from the shallow stench of sewage and refuse.
 Then something caught my eye.
 Sitting on wooden boxes just outside the front door of a shack were two youths.
-They were watching the previews to the game on a huge colour television, anchored on a stand against a wall.
+They were watching the previews to the game on a large colour television, anchored on a stand against a wall.

 My ride arrived.
 We could feel the tension already building.
 It was in the air, growing as the game drew closer.
 Sketches were colorfully chalked on crumbling roadways and banners were strung across streets.
 The cement walls separating private properties from the public, normally reserved for graffiti and political slurs, now promoted individual players and the Brazilian team in general.
 Progress to the restaurant was very slow.
-Street vendors traipsed happily amongst the vehicles, selling soccer paraphernalia, Brazilian flags or a cold beverage to help the motorists overheating in the rising, intoxicating atmosphere.
+Street vendors traipsed happily amongst the vehicles, selling soccer paraphernalia, Brazilian flags or a cold beverage to help the motorists overheating in the rising excitement.

 My second surprise came the next day when I found out that that was only Brazil's first game in the series.
 The following weeks were filled with talk of soccer: rehashing the previous game plays, Ronaldo their star player, an upcoming game, the impending Brazilian victory yet again, party preparations, statistics, predictions and so on.